apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/kubernetes-deployment.md

 Please download the latest version of the source code package, download address: [download](/en-us/download/download.html)

-After downloading apache-dolphinscheduler-incubating-1.3.5-src.zip, unzip it
+After downloading apache-dolphinscheduler-incubating-1.3.5-src.zip, uncompress it

 To install the chart with the release name `dolphinscheduler`, please execute the following commands: